Photo: Chris Barbalis, Unsplash

-Identify new markets that don’t exist yet — but will soon.
+Identifying new markets that don’t exist yet — but will soon.

-Be prepared to anticipate and navigate change.
+Capacity to anticipate and navigate change.

-Leaders are equipped to deal with surprises.
+Leaders equipped to deal with surprises.

 A robust strategy that is responsive to multiple futures.

-Taking advantage of opportunities.
+Taking advantage of emerging opportunities.

 Why did I choose foresight?
 Cultivating brighter futures.

 It’s not hard to see that we’re a kaleidoscopic, polyphonic, heterogeneous society facing a slew of difficult problems.